Adelaide Croatia Raiders SC: History

 The Adelaide Croatia Soccer Club was founded in 1952 by a group of Croatian migrants who named the club after their homeland.
-The group included Fahrudin Cerić, the then President, Cvjetko Milanović and Drago Pišpek.
+The group included Fahrudin Cerić (Bosnian), the then President, Cvjetko Milanović and Drago Pišpek.

 The club affiliated with the SASFA and played in the metropolitan division for five years.
 Its first game was against a team from the (now closed) Philips factory at Hendon.
 Its first home ground was in the South Parklands on Greenhill Rd.

 In 1960 the club moved to its new headquarters at Hanson Reserve.
 It remained there until 2000, when it moved to the sporting complex at Gepps Cross.

 The 1960s proved to be a successful decade for the club in the South Australian State League, finishing in third place in 1961, 1962 and 1963, while finishing Runner-Up in 1965 and 1969.
 Despite these strong results they didn't win first place first place in the South Australian State League until 1980.
 Since then Croatia has won the league on another four occasions: in 1984, 1988, 1997 and 2002.

 In 1962 the club competed in the inaugural Australian Cup, the first nationwide club tournament held in Australia.
 Croatia Adelaide were one of 16 participants in the knock-out competition and were the first Croatian backed club to compete.
 The side lost its first round match, losing to Brunswick Juventus 3–1 at Melbourne's Olympic Park to see the club knocked out.
 The club would again compete in the Australian Cup twice more in 1963 and 1965.

 The year 1977 saw the formation of the National Soccer League.
 Following the failure of Melbourne Croatia and Sydney Croatia in their applications for the league, Adelaide Croatia led a move backed by the Croatian Soccer Association of Australia which saw a proposal put forward for a Croatian 'super club' to enter the NSL; a club which would see the resources of all of Australia's Croatian clubs pooled together.
 Ultimately the submission failed.